mikerochip/editorconfig-monodevelop/README.md

 * `tab_width`
 * `end_of_line`

-These change editor settings on file open:
+These modify files on save:

 * `charset`
 * `trim_trailing_whitespace`